ABZ-Aaron/Reddit-API-Pipeline/instructions/terminate.md

     docker-compose down
     ```

-3. Delete your DBT account if necessary.
+3. Delete your DBT account if you wish.

 ---